stackbuilders/tutorials/tutorials/haskell/cloud-haskell/tutorial.md

 instance Binary JoinChatMessage
 ```

-Whenever a client wants to join a chat server, it provides a unique nickname that identifies it.
+Whenever a client wants to join a chat server, it provides a unique nickname that identifies him/her.
 Note that we are using Generics to derive instances for [Binary](https://hackage.haskell.org/package/binary-0.9.0.0/docs/Data-Binary.html) and [Typeable](https://hackage.haskell.org/package/base-4.10.1.0/docs/Data-Typeable.html).
 This is necessary so that our type can automatically be an instance of [Serializable](https://hackage.haskell.org/package/distributed-process-0.7.3/docs/Control-Distributed-Process-Serializable.html#t:Serializable) which is about “objects that can be sent across the network” or, in other words, objects that can be encoded to raw bytestrings and decoded again to their original form.

-Our second type represents any message which is broadcast to the clients connected to a chat:
+Our second type represents any message which is broadcasted to the clients connected to a chat:

 ```Haskell